ASN1C C/C++ Tutorial

 Note: This tutorial shows how to use the GNU gcc/g++ compiler, but the procedure for other compilers would be similar.

 At a minimum, the -c and -I options are necessary to compile the employee.c (or employee.cpp) file. -I is used to specify include directories.
-For BER, the rtsrc and rtbersrc directories would need to be included, therefore, the command line argument would be:
+The command line argument would be:

 The same command would be required to compile the reader.c and writer.c programs.

-Link the compiled code with the runtime libraries.
+Link the writer program with the runtime libraries: